UK PM pledges 'infrastructure revolution' for virus crisis - RFI

 - Local lockdown -

-Johnson's rambunctious style and oratory flourishes have appealed to Britons tired of ceaseless battles over Brexit that dragged on for nearly four years.
+Johnson's rambunctious style and oratoratorical flourishes have appealed to Britons tired of ceaseless battles over Brexit that dragged on for nearly four years.

 The 56-year-old former journalist remains popular in his party and has commanding control of Britain's political agenda.

-But he has faced criticism for Britain having the world's third-highest virus death toll in the outbreak -- now officially at 43,575 -- and one of Europe's longest lockdowns.
+But he has faced criticism for Britain having the world's third-highest virus death toll in the outbreak -- now officially at 43,730 -- and for his handling of the lockdown.

-Labour leader Keir Starmer accused Johnson on Monday of falling "asleep at the wheel" -- and the Leicester lockdown will be a further test of his strategy to fight the disease.
+Labour's Starmer has accused Johnson of falling "asleep at the wheel" -- and the Leicester lockdown will be a further test of his strategy to fight the disease.

 It will mean the city's pubs and restaurants will not fully reopen along with those across the rest on England from this weekend.

-Johnson had expected the reopening, along with swathes of the tourism and cultural sectors, to help kick-start the country's stalled economy.
+Johnson expects the reopening to help ease the economy back to life.

-Revised official data released on Tuesday indicated the country has suffered its biggest quarterly contraction for more than 40 years, as the pandemic slashed activity.
+Revised official data released on Tuesday showed Britain had suffered its biggest quarterly contraction for more than 40 years.

-Gross domestic product shrank 2.2 percent in the first quarter compared to the three previous months, with second quarter data likely to be even worse.

-Recent data showed UK economic activity crashed by a record 20.4 percent in April, and there are widespread predictions of a deep, long-lasting recession.
+That data only included the first full week of the lockdown and subsequent damage is set to be considerably worse.

 © 2020 AFP